II.6: Q8_0 quantization

 Where this leaves us, and the end of Act 2

-Q8_0 quantization is the last rung.
-By reading 8-bit weights instead of 32-bit ones, decode finally got fast.
+Q8_0 quantization is the last rung, and the act's biggest decode win.
+By reading 8-bit weights instead of 32-bit ones, and by refusing to dequantize them until after the arithmetic, decode finally got fast.
 It was the half of inference that no faster arithmetic could touch, because its true bottleneck was always bytes.

 What we still cannot do: serve this to anyone.
 There is one CLI binary, one prompt at a time, no second concurrent request, no HTTP, no chat formatting.
 The Act 2 recap takes stock of the speedups, and then Act 3 turns this fast single-user engine into a real server.